-We begin by considering various approaches when the outer function $h$ is finite and polyhedral.
-One closely related work is by Fletcher and Sainz de la Maza~\cite{FleS89}, who discuss an algorithm for minimization of the $\ell_1$-penalty function \eqnok{l1pf} for the nonlinear optimization problem \eqnok{nlp}.
-The first step of their method at each iteration is to solve a linearized trust-region problem which can be expressed in our general notation as follows:
+\paragraph{Polyhedral $h$} Various approaches have been proposed for the case of $h$ finite and polyhedral.
+One work closely related to ours is by Fletcher and Sainz de la Maza~\cite{FleS89}, who discuss an algorithm for minimization of the $\ell_1$ penalty function \eqnok{l1pf} for the nonlinear optimization problem \eqnok{nlp}.
+At each iteration, their method solves a linearized trust-region problem that can be expressed in our general notation as follows:

 where $\rho$ is some trust-region radius.
 Note that this subproblem is closely related to our linearized subproblem \eqnok{pls} when the Euclidean norm is used to define the trust region.
-However, the $\ell_{\infty}$ norm is preferred in \cite{FleS89}, as the subproblem \eqnok{fsm.lin} can then be expressed as a linear program.
+However, the $\ell_{\infty}$ norm is preferred in \cite{FleS89}, as it allows the subproblem \eqnok{fsm.lin} to be expressed as a linear program.
 The algorithm in \cite{FleS89} uses the solution of \eqnok{fsm.lin} to estimate the active constraint manifold, then computes a step that minimizes a model of the Lagrangian function for \eqnok{nlp} while fixing the identified constraints as equalities.
-A result of active constraint identification is proved (\cite[Theorem~2.3]{FleS89}); this result is related to our Theorems~\ref{th:id1} and \ref{th:id.conv} below.
+An active-constraint identification result is proved (\cite[Theorem~2.3]{FleS89}); this result is related to our Theorems~\ref{th:id1} and \ref{th:id.conv} below.